Admission, Costs, and Financial Aid

 In the case of a student withdrawing from a course or from the university for any reason, fees for applied music lessons are not refunded after the second week of class, other course fees are not refunded after the fourth week of class.

 In the unlikely event that a public health agency requires Denison University to halt operations--including the cancellation of classes--as the result of a pandemic or some similar occurrence, Denison will reopen and continue the semester as soon as public authorities permit it.
-Prepaid tuition, fees, housing, and meals would not be refunded under this circumstance.
+Prepaid tuition, fees, housing and food would not be refunded under this circumstance.
 Prepayments will be held and applied to the continued semester as though there were no interruption of services.

 Motor Vehicle Policy